Joyland (King novel): Plot

 At the end of the summer, Devin decides to take a year off from school and stay at the park while it is closed.
-Erin researches the murder while back at school but plans a return visit to Joyland with Tom to present her findings to Devin.
-She brings pictures and articles, proving that this was only the latest in a string of unsolved murders, which had never been connected by the police.
-Devin becomes close to a standoffish woman named Annie, and her son, Mike, who both live near Joyland.
-Despite Annie's lukewarm treatment of Devin she comes to like him after seeing how he makes her dying son happy.
+Erin researches the murder while back at school and plans a return visit to Joyland with Tom to present her findings to Devin.
+She brings pictures and articles, proving that this was only the latest in a string of unsolved murders, which were never connected by the police.
+Devin becomes close to a standoffish woman named Annie and her son, Mike, who both live near Joyland.
+Despite Annie's lukewarm treatment of Devin, she comes to like him after seeing how he makes her dying son happy.
 Mike reveals he knows about Linda's ghost and has a dog, and Devin realizes he is the second child in Rozzie's prediction.

 Devin is able to organize a private trip to Joyland for Mike, where the remaining employees pull out all the stops and make Mike's first and only visit unforgettable.
 Mike's presence near Horror House helps free Linda's ghost.
 That night, Devin loses his virginity to Annie.

 Devin returns to his boarding house, which is preparing for an upcoming storm.
 He begins looking through the pictures again and suddenly realizes that the murderer is in fact Lane Hardy.
-Lane has guessed that Devin knows who he is, and so threatens to kill Annie and Mike unless Devin meets him at Joyland.
+Lane has guessed that Devin knows who he is and threatens to kill Annie and Mike unless Devin meets him at Joyland.
 Lane traps the two of them on the Ferris wheel in the middle of the storm and is about to kill Devin, when Annie shows up and fatally shoots Lane.
 Devin learns that Mike had been awakened by another ghost (of a park employee Devin had previously saved), who warned him about Lane.

 Annie and Mike return to Chicago to see Annie's estranged father, and Devin goes back to school.
-Mike dies later that spring, requesting that his ashes be spread on the beach in North Carolina by Annie and Devin.
+Mike dies later that spring, having requested that his ashes be spread on the beach in North Carolina by Annie and Devin.

 Reception

-The review aggregator website Book Marks reported that 36% of critics gave the book a "rave" review, while 50% of the critics expressed "positive" impressions, based on a sample of 14 reviews.